Chacoon3/FinnhubDotNet/README.md

 ```

 #### Advantages
-- Efficient data handling: The data receiving logic is implemented with a pipe, minimizing memory overheads and ensuring low latency.
+- Efficient data handling: The data receiving logic is implemented with a pipe and a two-thread producer-consumer pattern, minimizing memory overheads and ensuring low latency.
 - Minimalistic interfaces.

 #### Contact/Contribute